IRS-Cybersec/ctfdump/Stack Mitsuha 2020/Forensics/1. Walking down a colourful memory lane/README.md

 - I shouldn't have left the png alone...
 Leave no stone unturned!!!
 - I was actually hoping for real malware
-- What zsteg seems to be doing is that it's extracting the Least Significant Bit (LSB) from the rgb planes...
-I wonder why my LSB tools didn't work
+- What zsteg seems to be doing is that it's extracting the Least Significant Bit (LSB) from the rgb planes... somehow...
+I guess you could also script this manually by using the PIL Python library, which is what my friends from other teams did, but I guess I got a lucky break using zsteg :smile:.